57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 This data structure contains three string fields and one `u8` field.
 Each string field has a maximum length of 50.
 Testing reveals that creating this simple data structure consumes approximately **7000** CUs.

-**Counter**
+#### Counter

-Solana’s official example programs include a simple counter program.
+Solana's official example programs include a simple counter program.
 This can be found in the `basic/counter` directory of the `program-examples` repository.
-The example defines a basic counter data structure, along with instructions for creating and incrementing the counter.
+The example defines a basic counter data structure and privides instructions for creating and incrementing the counter.
 The full example program is available [here](https://github.com/solana-developers/program-examples/tree/main/basics/counter/anchor).

-Testing indicates that initializing the counter consumes approximately **5000** CUs, while incrementing the counter consumes about **900** CUs.
+Testing indicates that initializing the counter consumes approximately **5000** CUs while incrementing the counter consumes about **900** CUs.

-**Transfer Token**
+#### Transfer Token

 Another relatively common but more complex operation in Solana is transferring Tokens.

-> In Solana, Tokens are implemented through the SPL Token standard, which is an official Solana standard for issuing, transferring, and managing tokens.
+> In Solana, Tokens are implemented through the SPL Token standard, an official Solana standard for issuing, transferring, and managing tokens.
 SPL Token provides a standard interface to simplify token-related operations on Solana.

 The `program-examples` repository includes an example program for transferring tokens, which can be found in the `token/transfer-tokens` directory.
 This program also includes operations for creating tokens, minting tokens, and burning tokens.
 The full example code is available [here](https://github.com/solana-developers/program-examples/tree/main/tokens/transfer-tokens/native).